 In addition to competition law, other claims are also conceivable in cases of unreasonable harassment

 Not everyone who is unreasonably harassed by advertising or other commercial activities can take action against this under competition law.
 Consumers in particular, but also companies that are not competitors, lack the necessary legitimacy to take action.
 Nevertheless, those affected are not defenceless against unreasonable harassment.
 On the one hand, there is the option of drawing the attention of third parties to their competition law claims, e.g. informing consumer protection associations or competitors.
-On the other hand, the affected parties themselves often have a claim pursuant to Sections 823, 1004 BGB. §§ 823, 1004 BGB (German Civil Code) for injunctive relief.
+On the other hand, those affected are often entitled to injunctive relief in accordance with Sections 823 and 1004 of the German Civil Code (BGB).
 Claims under data protection law may also be conceivable.

 In cases of unreasonably harassing advertising from abroad, this is also governed by German competition law, provided it is (also) directed at German customers.
 In these cases, the effective prosecution and enforcement of claims poses the greater problems in practice.